Dog-friendly Guide to Moab

 These movements also created cracks where melted rock rose from deep inside the Earth.
 In some places, it cooled before reaching the surface, creating pockets of harder, igneous rock within the surrounding sedimentary layers.
 Eventually, erosion exposed these harder deposits, creating the isolated mountain ranges visible from Canyonlands: the La Sals, Henrys and Abajos.

-The main attraction in Canyonlands is Mesa Arch, but the trail to the arch is not dog friendly.
-Back in 2018 when we visited, the trail wasn’t busy, and Doodle Mom carried me in my K9 Sport Sack to the viewpoint.
+The main attraction in Canyonlands is Mesa Arch, but the trail to the arch is not dog-friendly.

 If you only have time to visit one park, we’d recommend Arches.
 It’s more accessible, there’s more diversity and awe in the viewpoints and it’s closer to downtown Moab.